shdnx/dangless-malloc/README.md

 cd vendor/dune-ix

-# patch dune, so that it maps the pages necessary for allocating physical pages in the virtual environment in ring 0
+# patch dune, so that the physical page metadata is accessible inside the guest, allowing us to e.g. mess with the pagetables
 git apply ../dune-ix-guestppages.patch

 # patch dune, so that we can register a prehook function to run before system calls are passed to the host kernel
+git apply ../dune-ix-vmcallprehook.patch

+# patch dune, so that it doesn't kill the process with SIGTERM when handling the exit_group syscall - this causes runs to be registered as failures when they succeeded
-git apply ../dune-ix-syscallprehook.patch
+git apply ../dune-ix-nosigterm.patch

 # need sudo, because it's building a kernel module
 sudo make